utap2/utap2/docs/rst/installation.rst

 The default parameters can be modified in the files ~/utap2/scripts/required_parameters.conf ~/utap2/scripts/optional_parameters.conf.

-3. Execute Slurm cluster installation on GCP:
+3. Execute Slurm cluster installation on Google Cloud Platform:

 ::